 CD Eating Fungus in Belize and How to Save Your Cart From Salt

-I noticed a few of my CDs suddenly transparent squiggly lines on the surface.
-In the picture below you can see how it started at the outer edge and was spreading as it devoured parts of the thin aluminum.
-I was not interested in any household science experiment involving fungus so I trashed the CD and opted for some research instead.
+I noticed a few of my CD’s suddenly developed transparent squiggly lines on the surface.
+In the picture below you can see how it started at the outer edge, and was spreading as it devoured parts of the thin aluminum.
+I was not interested in any household science experiment involving fungus, so I trashed the CD and opted for some research instead.

 Another thing to consider is electronics care.
 I know some people who have set air conditioned spaces for all their important electronics gear and they keep it stored well to help it last longer.
-Since we do not use air con much at our house one of my solutions to help our router which can get very hot was to raise it up a bit so that air can circulate underneath it and help it stay a bit cooler.
+Since we do not use air con much at our house, one of my solutions to help our router (which can get very hot) was to raise it up a bit so that air could circulate underneath it and help it stay a bit cooler.

-Make a habit of washing your vehicle once a week especially if you drive on back roads like the truck in picture number two.
-This will help clean off the salt air and dust and stop build up which can happen all too fast.
+Make a habit of washing your vehicle once a week, especially if you drive on back roads like the truck in picture number two.
+This will help clean off the salt air and dust, as well as stop build up which can happen all too fast.

-- Martha Gibson; I miss that man.
-He rode by the house everyday.
+- Martha Gibson: I miss that man.
+He used to ride by the house everyday.

-- Lisa Lee; I luv to buy from vendors like that!
+- Lisa Lee: I love to buy from vendors like that!
 First saw them when I went to Colombia.